MarcelMeurer/WVD-Hydra/README.md

 A Powershell script for a session host.
 The script runs in the system context with system permissions, variables containing data about the host pool, session hosts, etc. Optionally, a Powershell credential object (PSC) can be used to connect to other services, like files shares (the service account can be configured on the host pool level).

+You can add a custom script by copying an existing one (the first one).
+Click on the 2nd icon on the right site to copy the script.
+The copied script appears at the button and can be changed.
+Don't forget to save it by clicking on the disk icon right to the script.

 ![](media/Script-01.png)

 ### Script Collections